csd81/LP/0tutorial/chapters/xx05b.md

 param Initial_Funds, >=0, default 1e100;
 ```

-The parameters **`Min_Usage`** and **`Max_Usage`** denote the lower and upper bound for each material in the model.
-These two parameters are indexed over the `Materials` set.
-For raw materials, `Min_Usage` and `Max_Usage` mean limits for **total consumption**.
-For products, these parameters mean limits for **total production**.
-Because each raw material and each product is represented in the `Materials` set exactly once, this definition unambiguously describes all the limits for both raw materials and products.
+The parameters **`Min_Usage`** and **`Max_Usage`** denote the lower and upper bounds for each material in the model.
+These parameters are indexed over the `Materials` set.
+For raw materials, `Min_Usage` and `Max_Usage` represent limits for **total consumption**.
+For products, they represent limits for **total production**.
+Because each raw material and product appears exactly once in the `Materials` set, this definition unambiguously describes all limits for both.
 Note that the default limits are **0** for the lower bound and a very large number, **$10^{100}$**, for the upper limit.
-So, technically, there is no limit by default.
+Technically, this means there is no limit by default.

-The **`Value`** parameter works similarly; it represents **raw material costs** in the case of raw materials and **revenues** in the case of products.
+The **`Value`** parameter works similarly; it represents **raw material costs** for raw materials and **revenues** for products.
 Both are nonnegative and default to zero.

-The **`Recipe_Ratio`** parameter is for describing recipes.
-The only data needed for the recipes are the exact amounts of inputs consumed and outputs produced.
-With the common `Materials` set, this can be done with a single parameter. `Recipe_Ratio` is defined for all recipes and all materials.
-If the material is a raw material, it describes the **consumption amount**; if it is a product, it describes the **production amount**.
+The **`Recipe_Ratio`** parameter describes the recipes.
+The only data needed are the exact amounts of inputs consumed and outputs produced.
+With the common `Materials` set, we can do this with a single parameter. `Recipe_Ratio` is defined for all recipes and all materials.
+If the material is raw, it describes the **consumption amount**; if it is a product, it describes the **production amount**.
 We call this parameter "ratio" because it corresponds to the amounts consumed and produced when utilizing the recipe with a **volume of 1**.
-In general, because both inputs and outputs are proportional, the ratio must be multiplied by the volume to obtain the amounts consumed or produced.
+Generally, since inputs and outputs are proportional, the ratio must be multiplied by the volume to get the actual amounts consumed or produced.

 Finally, there is a single numeric parameter, **`Initial_Funds`**.
 This serves as an **upper limit for raw material costs**.
-In practice, it's generally not possible to invest unlimited amounts into raw materials; there is usually a cap on this.
-Note that without such a restriction and any upper limits for consumption or production, it may be possible to gain unlimited profit by consuming an unlimited amount of raw materials to produce at least one product in unlimited amounts.
-By default, `Initial_Funds` is set to the extreme value of **$10^{100}$** again so that it does not change the model.
+In practice, you generally cannot invest unlimited amounts into raw materials; there is usually a cap.
+Without such a restriction (and without upper limits for consumption or production), it might be possible to gain unlimited profit by consuming unlimited raw materials to produce at least one product in unlimited amounts.
+By default, `Initial_Funds` is set to the extreme value of **$10^{100}$** so that it does not restrict the model unless specified.

-Now that all the parameters and sets are defined, let's see what the freedom in our model is.
-What we have to decide is the **volume for each recipe utilized**.
-This is slightly different than before, because decisions do not correspond to one particular product or raw material, but to a given recipe.
-If recipe amounts are defined, the solution is exactly determined, and all other information can be calculated, including raw material usages, production amounts, costs, revenues, the profit, and corresponding limitations.
+Now that all parameters and sets are defined, let's look at the freedom in our model.
+We have to decide the **volume for each recipe utilized**.
+This is slightly different than before because decisions correspond to a given recipe rather than a particular product or raw material.
+If recipe volumes are defined, the solution is fully determined, and all other information—including raw material usage, production amounts, costs, revenues, profit, and limitations—can be calculated.

 ```
 var volume {c in Recipes}, >=0;